matijakolaric-com/django-music-publisher/docs/manual.rst

 User Manual
 ############

-This is the user manual for Django-Music-Publisher |version|.
+This is the user manual for Django-Music-Publisher 20 Twenty.

 .. toctree::
    :maxdepth: 2